+Our Vision

-Our Vision NO BORDERS
+NO BORDERS

 Our vision is a world free from borders, where arbitrary characteristics have no impact on opportunities and outcomes.
-Although it may seem that bordering is deeply entrenched in the way we navigate, perceive and interact with the world, the border regime and the nation states as we know them today are relatively new concepts.
+However, since bordering is so deeply entrenched in the way we navigate, perceive and interact with the world, it is impossible to fully imagine their absence.
+However, we can take steps in the direction of a no-borders world while we are still building our imaginations of this ideal.

-We can take steps in

-the direction of a no-borders

-world while we are still building

-our imaginations of this ideal.

-That very process will develop

-public consciousness to the

-extent that new scenarios enter

-the popular imagination.
-By focusing on the features we

-know will be inherent to such an ideal and fighting to secure them now, we can approach a point from which the finer details become clearer.
-So, it is necessary in the medium term to focus the struggle on achieving a state that we may regard as suboptimal.
+That very process will develop public consciousness to the extent that new scenarios enter the popular imagination.
+A noborders world is currently distant and fuzzy.
+However, by focusing on the features we know will be inherent to such an ideal and fighting to secure them now, we can approach a point from which the finer details become clearer.
+So, it is necessary in the medium term to focus the struggle on achieving a state that we may regard as sub-optimal.
 This does not make our activism any less radical as long as we ensure that we do not view such goals as ends in themselves but rather as staging posts on the journey to a no-borders world where all are free to move, stay and thrive.